laravel/docs/upgrade.md

 CSRF verification is no longer automatically performed when running unit tests.
 This is unlikely to affect your application.

-### Elixir

-The `elixir` PHP function now returns a fully-qualified URL instead of a relative URL.
-This is unlikely to affect your application unless you were manually transforming these URLs into fully-qualified URLs.

 ### Eloquent

 #### Date Casts